fnproject/flow-lib-go/examples/hello-flow/README.md

 ```
 fn call go-flow hello-flow/
 ```
-You should be able to see the following output: _GOT RESULT foo_
+You should be able to see the following output: _Flow succeeded with value foo_